sourcegraph/handbook/content/support/engaging-other-teams.md

 **Keywords**: `browser extension`, `native integration`, `chrome`, `firefox`, `safari`, `Phabricator`, `Bitbucket`, `GitHub`, `GitLab`

-Any questions about the browser extension or code host native integrations should be routed to the [Extensibility team](../engineering/developer-insights/extensibility/index.md).
+Any questions about the browser extension or code host native integrations should be routed to the [Extensibility team](../engineering/cloud/extensibility/index.md).

 ### Sourcegraph extensions

 **Keywords**: `extensions`, `plugins`, `blame`, `git-extras`, `Codecov`

-Any questions about Sourcegraph extensions should be routed to the [Extensibility team](../engineering/developer-insights/extensibility/index.md).
+Any questions about Sourcegraph extensions should be routed to the [Extensibility team](../engineering/cloud/extensibility/index.md).

 ### Batch Changes

 **Keywords**: `campaigns`, `large scale code changes`, `refactoring`, `src-cli`, `automation`, `batch changes`

 Any questions about Batch Changes should be routed to the [Batch Changes team](../engineering/code-graph/batch-changes/index.md).

+### Cloud

+**Keywords**: `cloud`, `Open Source Search`, `sourcegraph.com`,

+The cloud team is a newly formed team at Sourcegraph focused on rapidly scaling our cloud presence.
+Today, the team is the DRI for all things cloud including DevOps/infra for cloud, new feature development, and early-access/waitlist programs for cloud.

+Any questions about Sourcegraph cloud should be routed to the [Cloud SaaS](../engineering/cloud/saas/index.md) via the [#cloud-saas slack channel](https://sourcegraph.slack.com/archives/C025BKWFPDY).

 ## Step 4: File a Github issue